Our Las Vegas federal criminal defense lawyers defend clients throughout Nevada for alleged offenses that:

 - The date when new facts emerged that could help the defendant's case.8

 Yes.
 Nevada state court and Nevada federal court are entirely different jurisdictions.
-Consequently, both courts can charge a person for the same allege criminal behavior.
+Consequently, both courts can charge a person for the same alleged criminal behavior.
 Las Vegas federal defense attorney Michael Becker illustrates this concept:

 Example: Pat is furious when he discovers his wife is cheating on him.
 One day the wife goes hiking alone at Lake Mead, and Pat sneaks up on her and stabs her to death.